mrbrown8/html_vertical_timelines/README.md

 3. Proprtionality between entries

     I also wanted this to stand out in one unique way.
 The different time-based entires inside should stand near or apart from each other depending on the temporal distances between them.
-If two events happened relatively close to each other, say in terms of days rather than years, so should they appear on a timeline.
+If two events happened relatively close to each other, say in terms of days rather than years, so should they appear closer together on a timeline.
 If there's a relatively long period of time between two events, they should appear spread out from each other.

    This can create interesting consequences for the event data being added.